Eddy Posthuma de Boer: Career

 He started his career as an assistant with ANP and subsequently worked together with such media as De Volkskrant and Het Parool.
 As a photographer, he visited over 90 countries, and one time was a travel reporter for the magazine Avenue.
 He also documented the development of youth culture and paid particular attention to jazz and rock-’n-roll music.
 He was greatly influenced by Eva Besnyö.

 Posthuma de Boer participated in photographic exhibitions, being mostly known for his portraits, of writers, musicians as well as of ordinary people.
 He was one of the most significant Dutch photographers of the post-WWII generation.

 In 1997, Posthuma de Boer was the recipient of Kees Scherer award.
 In 2020, he had a large solo exhibition at Fotomuseum Den Haag.

 Personal life

 Since 1961, Posthuma de Boer was married with the singer Henriëtte Klautz.
 They had two daughters, the photographer Tessa Posthuma de Boer and the writer Eva Posthuma de Boer.

+He is referenced on page 103, in the book Two Roads Home, by Daniel Finklestein, where he shockingly witnessed as a boy on 20 June 1943, the rounding up and arrest of Jews in the center of Amsterdam.
+He saw two of his schoolmates in the group.
+He reported these two ultimately perished.